ihandrian/PiRobot5/docs/data_collector.md

 ## Overview

-The Data Collector is a graphical interface for collecting training data for the PiRobot V.4 system.
+The Data Collector is a graphical interface for collecting training data for the PiRobot5 system.
 It captures camera frames and sensor data in real-time, providing a user-friendly way to gather training data for the room mapping and navigation systems.

 ## Features